mlr-org/mlr3fairness/attic/rfc_metrics.md

 ## Summary
 [summary]: #summary

-Add fairness related metrics to fairness package.
+Add Fairness Measures R6 Class, which is the foundation of all fairness measures to fairness package.

 ## Motivation
 [motivation]: #motivation